psf/request-for/2020-pip/RFP.md

 ### Project Management and Reporting

-This project will be led and managed by the Python Software Foundation Director of Infrastructure and an external project manager.
+This project will be led and managed by the Python Software Foundation Director of Infrastructure (Ernest W. Durbin III) and an external project manager.

-Regular meetings (at most 30 minutes each, 4 times per month) will be held to coordinate efforts among the project managers, backend developers, and UX researcher/designer.
+Regular meetings (at most 30 minutes each, 4 times per month) will be held to coordinate efforts among the project managers, developers, and UX researcher/designer.

 Oral or textual status reporting during these meetings, as well as regular brief textual summaries of current status (such as a sentence or two, a few times per week, via Slack), will be required.
 Additionally, participation on the [public issue tracker](https://github.com/pypa/warehouse/issues) and submission of changes via [code review](https://github.com/pypa/warehouse/pulls) for the project will be required.

 ## Questions, Concerns, or Feedback

-Please contact [Ernest W. Durbin III \<ewdurbin@pyfound.org\>](mailto:ewdurbin@pyfound.org), Director of Infrastructure at the Python Software Foundation.
+Please contact [Sumana Harihareswara \<sumanah@pypi.org\>](mailto:sumanah@pypi.org), contract project manager working with the Python Software Foundation.
 Please begin your subject line with "RfP Q1-2020".